-Sex ed which we are duped into thinking is actually relevant falls to three areas.
+Sex ed which we are duped into thinking is actually relevant falls into three areas.

-Moralistic sex education is nestled under the purview of religious institutions, family and community.
+Moralistic sex education is nestled under the purview of religious institutions, families, and communities.
 And incidentally, abstinence-only sex ed is run by the moralistic camp as well.
-Here, restriction rules by enforcing conformity of sexual behavior and pronouncing strict definitions.
+Here, restriction rules by enforcing conformity to sexual behavior and pronouncing strict definitions.
 Restriction of sexual behavior and thought ensures that attitudes toward sex remain comfortable for those desiring to control the lives of others.

 The downside of religious sex ed is the decidedly measured thinking and the scant sexual opportunity it offers.
 Sex play is anything but play leaving the sole act of sexual expression to that of “stick this in that”.
 That’s pretty much all you need to know, right?
 The massive mouth-watering menu of sexual imagination remains untouched.
 Creative configuration of sexual relationships would scarcely enter consideration amid interminable social battles over gender, sexual attraction,